The world’s first wildlife crime whistleblowing initiative

 On February 7th, 2014, the Elephant Action League (EAL) launched WildLeaks, one of the most innovative and successful initiatives ever launched to fight wildlife crime.

-Since its launch WildLeaks received dozens of confidential submissions, generated four investigations, and shared more than 25 confidential exchanges of information with other NGOs or law enforcement agencies.
+Since its launch WildLeaks received hundreds of confidential submissions, generated various investigations, and shared dozens of confidential reports with other NGOs or law enforcement agencies.

 WildLeaks is a nonprofit collaborative project created and funded by EAL and managed directly by EAL’s co-founder, Mr. Andrea Crosta, with the support of a few professionals who collaborate during the assessment and post-assessment phases.

 Information within the WildLeaks initiative is highly compartmentalized and is not shared with the rest of the organization.

 The Mission of WildLeaks is to receive and evaluate anonymous information and tips regarding wildlife crime, including corruption, and transform them into concrete actions.
-Our purpose is to prevent wildlife crimes and to facilitate the identification, arrest, and prosecution of criminals, traffickers, businessmen, and corrupt governmental officials behind the poaching of endangered species and the trafficking of wildlife and forest products, including ivory, rhino horn, big cats, apes, pangolins, birds, fishes and illegal timber.
+Our purpose is to prevent wildlife crimes and to facilitate the identification, arrest, and prosecution of criminals, traffickers, businessmen, and corrupt governmental officials behind the poaching of endangered species and the trafficking of wildlife and forest products, including ivory, rhino horn, big cats, apes, pangolins, birds, illegal fishing and illegal timber.

 All information is assessed and validated in a very scrupulous manner, including the use of intelligence methodologies, a vast network of contacts, and the latest technologies.
 We also put a significant amount of effort into protecting the people who choose to send us information, not only by providing a state-of-the-art secure anonymous system, but also by managing and using the information professionally.